Maricopa County Library District: History

 Maricopa County started a free library system the day after the stock market crash in 1929.
 The enormous population increases in the 1960s and 1970s led the County Library System to undergo reorganization to meet the demands of the residents.
 In 1986 the State Legislature passed a bill allowing Arizona counties to establish library districts.
 In 1987 the County Board of Supervisors voted to form the Maricopa County Library District (separate governmental and tax entities).
 The County Board of Supervisors serves as the District's Board of Library Directors.

 In 2007, the Maricopa County Library District opened Perry Library, which abandoned the traditional Dewey Decimal System in favor of categorical shelving (i.e., Shelf Logic).
 Their Sun City Library moved to Shelf Logic in 2009 as did its Gila Bend (2012) North Valley Regional and El Mirage Libraries in 2013.

 During fiscal year 2007–08, the library district welcomed more than 3 million customers and loaned more than 5 million units of materials.

 In November 2008, the Queen Creek Branch Library opened a new 27000 sqft building, expandable to 47000 sqft.

 In March 2009, the Goodyear Branch Library opened in temporary quarters in the Goodyear City Hall.

 In May 2009, the Library District took over the once privately held Sun City Bell Branch Library and renamed it the Sun City Branch Library.

 In 2014, the Library District began offering digital content to its customers.

 The Maricopa County Board of Supervisors voted to eliminate overdue fines at County Libraries on May 22, 2019.

+In 2022, the Library District relocated the Goodyear Branch Library to a two-story building in the newly constructed Goodyear Civic Square, renaming the location after former Goodyear mayor Georgia Lord.

+In 2023, the Maricopa Country Library District went from 18 to 15 branches when they turned over the operation of three Surprise area branches to the city of Surprise, Arizona and their newly created Arts, Culture and Library Department.
+The impacted branches were the Asante Library, Hollyhock Library and Surprise Regional Library.

+In 2025, the Maricopa County Library District went from 15 to 14 branches when the Gila Bend Unified School District unilaterally decided to end its partnership with the Library District and permanently shut down the Gila Bend branch.